 The maintenance experiences, challenges, and practices of comparable cities are discussed in this section.
-The City of Seattle has interesting, successful methods but its geographic location, size, weather, transportation footprint, and the magnitude of its resources are not comparable.
-If interested, visit https://streetsillustrated.seattle.gov/ to view the City's Right-of-Way Improvements Manual - Seattle Streets Illustrated 2017.
+The City of Seattle methods warrant best practices consideration but its geographic location, size, weather, transportation footprint, and the magnitude of its resources are not comparable.
+If interested, visit https:// streetsillustrated.seattle.gov/ to view the City's Right-of-Way Improvements Manual - Seattle Streets Illustrated 2017.